Gigi Hadid & Zayn Malik Share Adorable Photo Of Newborn Daughter: ‘My First Halloween’

 A few days later, Hadid went on Instagram to share another picture of the baby’s adorable hand, admitting that she has already changed her whole world.

-Of course, fans didn’t take too long to react to the news.
+Fans didn’t take long to react to the news.
 Shortly after Hadid shared the picture on Instagram, thousands of supportive messages appeared in the comments section.

 “Congratulations for your beautiful little lila/vanilla baby Xoxo,” one fan wrote.